-- 1) Students with less than one year of clinical experience in a gerontology focused setting will be required to do a four week preceptored clinical experience in a long-term care facility/agency.
+- Students with less than one year of clinical experience in a gerontology focused setting will be required to do a four week preceptored clinical experience in a long- term care facility/agency.
 Clinical placements will be accommodated within the student's geographic region where possible.
 The student will also be required to do a written assignment.
 Students are required to successfully complete all learning modules before the clinical component commences. - 2) Students with greater than one year of clinical experience in a gerontology focused setting will be required to complete two written assignments.

 The program is offered annually pending sufficient registration.
-The program can be completed at the student's own pace with a maximum time limit for completion of 12 months.
+The program can be completed at the student's own pace with a maximum time limit for completion of 12 months. .
+Students must complete the Post Basic Gerontology Program within one year of admission.